matheus-rborges/take_home_project_ts/README.md

 | answer       | text      | The correct answer for this question   |
 | alternatives | json      | The alternatives for this question     |

-PS: All the questions here was treated as multiple choice questions.
+PS: All the questions here were treated as multiple choice questions.

 ### Data source